 How to Collect a Buccal Swab Sample

-Buccal swabbing is relatively convenient because it generally doesn’t require a medically trained professional.
-In fact, with some simple training, almost anyone can collect a buccal swab sample for forensic analysis.
-Here's how:
+Buccal cell collection by swabbing is relatively convenient because it generally doesn’t require a medically trained professional.
+With some simple training, almost anyone can collect a buccal swab sample for forensic analysis.
+In fact, we've created a step-by-step video to show you how to do exactly that:

-- Choose a sterile cotton, foam, or flocked swab
+Step 3: Choose a sterile cotton, foam, or flocked swab.

-- Have the subject open his or her mouth and immediately bring swab tip to inside of cheek
+Step 6: Have the subject open their mouth and immediately bring the swab tip to the inside of the cheek.

-- Gently rub and rotate swab along the inside of the cheek for 5-10 seconds, ensuring that the entire swab-tip has made contact with the cheek
+Step 7: Firmly rub and rotate the swab along the inside of the cheek for 5-10 seconds, ensuring that the entire swab tip has made contact with the cheek.

-- Immediately remove swab, being careful not to touch swab tip against teeth, lips, or other surface
+Step 9: Immediately remove the swab, being careful not to touch the swab tip against the teeth, lips, or other surfaces.

 Not all buccal swabs are created equal.
 To build a custom buccal swab collection kit specific to the needs of your department, speak with your lab manager to determine the requirements or collection priorities of your lab.